 I/O fencing is required on Linux nodes in order to protect data integrity of the filesystems in the cluster.
-The cxfs\client software automatically detects the world wide port names (WWPNs) of any supported host bus adapters (HBAs) for Linux nodes that are connected to a switch that is configured in the cluster database.
+The $cxfs_client$ software automatically detects the world wide port names (WWPNs) of any supported host bus adapters (HBAs) for Linux nodes that are connected to a switch that is configured in the cluster database.
 These HBAs are available for fencing.

-However, if no WWPNs are detected, there will be messages about loading the HBA/SNIA library logged to the /var/log/cxfs client file.
+However, if no WWPNs are detected, the following message will be logged to the /var/log/cxfs_client file: